colincam/chef-web-docs/README.md

 [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/)

-## Archive
+## Archive of pre-2016 commit history

-Commit history of this repo prior to February 12, 2016 has been archived to the chef/chef-web-docs-2016 to save space.
+Commit history of this repo prior to February 12, 2016 has been archived to the chef/chef-web-docs-2016 repo to save space.
 No changes to the archive repo will be merged; it's just for historical purposes.

 ## Questions?

-Open an [Issue](https://github.com/chef/chef-web-docs/issues) and ask.
+Open an [issue](https://github.com/chef/chef-web-docs/issues) and ask.
 Or send email to docs@chef.io.